What Can We Do?

 Know Your Counterparty and Anti-Money Laundering Programs

 A major driver behind governments’ and international organizations’ work to eliminate opacity from jewelry supply chains is tied to money laundering.
 Money laundering refers to a wide range of practices that are designed to “clean” money from illicit sources.
-Profits from illegal activities are transferred through a series of channels in order to obscure the source of money funding illegal activities.
+Profits from illicit activities are transferred through a series of channels in order to obscure the source of money funding illicit activities.
 Money laundering can happen anywhere and as the jewelry industry trades high value good with little oversight – it is at risk for money laundering and funding criminal activity.

 The Financial Action Task Force (FATF) is a multi-stakeholder group which put out a series of recommended measures in 2012 for governments’ to implement in order to prevent money laundering.
 In response to this risk, most countries have implemented legal regulations around anti-money laundering programs.
 In any country that you operate, it is crucial to know its anti-money laundering laws and ensure your business is not inadvertently tied to criminal activity.